Escort Booking advice

 You will be asked to shower – This is not an insult!
 Amazingly the biggest complaint we hear is that clients don’t use the soap provided, or don’t actually shower, and YES it is included in your time allocated, so be quick, be thorough.

-The shower is to ensure you are clean as the proverbial whistle.
 It’s pretty much standard practice (because too many men have such poor body hygiene standards & why should anyone have to put up with a gross working environment?) so a shower on arrival is standard practice, it also removes any perfumes or deodorant’s which can cause irritation.
 DON’T FAKE IT!

 Wash your ass – again!
 You may think your butt is clean but leaving skidmarks on the sheets doesn’t leave a good impression.